ApurvaBire/Customer-Segmentation-Analysis/README.md

 ## ✨ Project Outcome

 The project successfully converts raw customer data into meaningful segments and visual insights through a combination of machine learning and interactive dashboards.
+Identified distinct customer segments using K-Means clustering and built an interactive Power BI dashboard to generate actionable business insights for targeted marketing and revenue optimization.

 ---
 ⭐ If you found this project useful, consider giving it a star!